Why is My Sourdough Bread Gummy? – Solving Chewy Sourdough Problems

 When Can I Make Bread?

-The longer you wait after feeding it will encourage the concertation of wild yeasts and lactic acid bacteria to increase.
+The longer you wait after feeding it will encourage the concentration of wild yeasts and lactic acid bacteria to increase.
 Though it is not necessary for the starter to be at the peak of its rise.
 After feeding usually waiting for 4 hours before using it would be great, but 2 to 3 hours in warmer climates could work.
 If there is too much activity the bread will be slower to rise.

 How Long Does the Bread Need to Cool?